 There’s more than prepared foods, of course, at the Covington Farmers Market.
 Real farmers truck their produce in for the twice-weekly markets in historic downtown Covington--Wednesdays from 10am to 2pm at the Covington Trailhead and Saturdays from 8am to 12pm on the lawn of the Covington Police Department.

 Chefs and food fans show up to score the freshest local fruits and vegetables.
 There are beautiful, plump blueberries and blackberries, grown just up the road.
 Sweet satsumas, heirloom tomatoes and regional favorite Creoles, too, vie for attention depending on the season.
-Regulars greet the Kombucha Girl and the bread lady.
+Regulars greet the bread lady and farmer Nick.
 They sample salsa and cookies, sip fresh-brewed coffee or herbal tea.
 Sunlight filters through the trees and, usually, live musicians playing in the small gazebo provide a soundtrack to the scene.

 The air is festive at all the markets.
 And why not?
 Celebrating great food and nature’s bounty is a way of celebrating life and Louisiana culture, too.